akinmail/isw-payment-sdk-android/README.md

 5. Select the **payment-android-release.aar**
 6. Repeat step 4 to step 5 to add **deviceprint-release-2.2.0.aar** to your project.
 Then select **deviceprint-release-2.2.0.aar** where applicable.
 7. To add the jar files, edit the build.gradle file of your app and add
+8. If you do not already have it, add the *appcompat* folder to your android sdk folder inside extras\android\support\v7
+9. If you do not already have it, add the *design* folder to your android sdk folder inside android\support

 ```java
     compile files('libs/core.jar')